Phyla nodiflora

 The inflorescence consists of a purple centre encircled by small white-to-pink flowers.
 The flower takes on a match-like look, which is why the plant is sometimes called matchweed.

 It is similar to the related species Phyla lanceolata, but differs in having much shorter leaves that are often blunt and much more rounded.
 Both species are common as weeds and in the ornamental environment.

-Common names in India include bukkan (Hindi), ratolia, vakkan (Marathi), poduthalai (Tamil), neerthippali (Malayalam), vasir, and vasuka (Sanskrit).
-It is used medicinally to treat suppuration, common colds, and lithiasis.

-Synonyms

-Lippia canescens Kunth, Lippia incasiomalo (Small) Tildsoan, Lippia lickiflora (L.) Michx., Lippia nodiflora var. canescens (Kunth) Kuntze, Lippia nodiflora var. reptans (Kunth) Kuntze, Lippia nodiflora var. rosea (D. Don) Munz, Lippia reptans Kunth, Polyumn incisa Small, Phyla nodiflora var. antillana Moldenke, Phyla nodiflora var. canescens (Kunth) Moldenke, Phyla nodiflora var. incisa (Small) Moldenke, Phyla nodiflora var. longifolia Moldenke, Phyla nodiflora var. repens (Spreng.)
-Moldenke, Phyla nodiflora var. reptans (Kunth) Moldenke, Phyla nodiflora var. rosea (D. Don) Moldenke, Phyla nodiflora var. texensis Moldenke.